LBHackney-IT/evidence-api/docs/guides/tracking-requests.md

 #### Connection to the database from your Postgres client

+You only need to connect to the database via your client once per database, per environment.
+If you choose to change any of the `localhost` ports when SSHing, then you'll need to update the configuration in the client to the port you've passed in the SSH command.

 1. Print the database configuration
    1. For Evidence API STAGING:
     ```sh